 One of my biggest struggles here is getting work done on stunning, late-summer days when I’d rather be at the beach!

 While the cafe culture in Croatia is definitely on the Mediterranean side of things – coffee is for sipping over long idle chats as you greet everyone who passes and get the latest news, and maybe pet a cat – they’re also pretty good for working.
 Almost all of them have free wifi with pretty good speeds and strong coffee.

-Finding outlets is a challenge in cafes (and sometimes in apartments in the old town since they’re… well… 1600 years old).
+Finding outlets is a challenge in cafes (and sometimes in apartments in the old town since they’re… well… hundreds of years old).
 But you can order one macchiato and sit for hours working away, and no one will bother you or think it strange.

 Coworking spaces have been popping up in Split as well to meet the demand from arriving digital nomads.
 Saltwater Split is right near the old town and also offers coliving and housing options, and is expanding across Croatia too.

 They’re a bit pricey for my taste (check out more coworking space info) since I can just hang at a cafe for much less, but if you need more structure or faster internet it might be a good investment.